The Importance of ‘Bleisure’ for Work-life Balance

 By promoting a healthy work-life balance around company travel, you’re ensuring your business travellers will be satisfied, happy, and increasingly inclined to fly abroad when your business needs them to.
 The way we see it, everyone wins.

-Start collecting travel benefits and company perks every time one of your employees flies for business. see what Lufthansa Group’s PartnerPlusBenefit programme has to offer by downloading our PartnerPlusBenefit Point Redemption Guide.
+Start collecting travel benefits and company perks every time one of your employees flies for business.
+See what Lufthansa Group’s PartnerPlusBenefit programme has to offer by downloading our PartnerPlusBenefit Point Redemption Guide.